 How Long Should A Relationship Break Be?

 There is no golden standard for the duration of a break in relationships.
 The time set could vary among couples, but it is one of the things that you must discuss and come to a consensus on.
-A break of two weeks is good for you to gain clarity on what you want from the relationship.
+For instance, a break of two weeks is good for you to gain clarity on what you want from the relationship.

 It shouldn’t be too short like a weekend or too long that you get used to living without each other (unless that’s what you both want).

 What you do and not do during this time should also be discussed before you take a break.
 And you should also figure out how long you want to and can stay away from each other.

 Five Ways To Take A Break From Your Relationship